ChemBioHTP/EnzyHTP/README.md

 As we are to install the EnzyHTP as a package, the installation of Gaussian16 and Multiwfn are omitted.

-Run the command `bash /path/to/EnzyHTP/dev-tools/conda-install --name <YOUR_ENV_NAME>`.
+Run the command `source /path/to/EnzyHTP/dev-tools/conda-install --name <YOUR_ENV_NAME>`.
 If you don't specify the name, it will be installed to your current conda environment.

 ## 3. Manual Installation